severindebeaulieu/hass_nuki_ng_sdu/README.md

 #### Service `lock.unlock`

 * For a Nuki Lock, this unlocks the door
-* For a Nuki Opener, this starts the ring-to-open function

 The attribute should appear as a `target` for the service.